csound/csound/mingw64/README.md

 # Installer Build

-1. Of course, configure your system as for the "Plain Build", above, but do not perform the actual build.
+1. Of course, configure your system as for the "Plain Build", above, and perform all steps -- except do not perform the actual build.
 In addition...
 1. Install Microsoft Visual Studio 2013, Community Edition, from [here](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx).
 2. Install the Qt SDK for 64 bit CPU architecture and MSVS 2013, from [here](http://download.qt.io/official_releases/qt/5.6/5.6.0/qt-opensource-windows-x86-msvc2013_64-5.6.0.exe).
 3. Install the Chromium Embedded Framework from [here](https://cefbuilds.com/) and compile the solution using MSVS for 64 bit CPU architecture.
 Once you have confirmaed that the cefclient program runs, rebuild the wrapper library (libcef_dll_wrapper.lib) using the /MD (release) and /MDd (debug) compiler options, which are required by the Qt SDK.